Bubble Watch: Who's trending toward the field of 68?

 Should be in

 A win at Arizona State in Washington's next game would lift defensive artist Matisse Thybulle and his cohorts to 11-0 in league play.
-The game against the Sun Devils will also likely mark the Huskies' last Quad 1 contest of 2018-19.
+The game against the Sun Devils probably also will mark the Huskies' last Quad 1 contest of 2018-19.
 The question would then become what kind of seed a team earns if it runs the table in the 2019 Pac-12.
-On the season as a whole UW's best wins in terms of the NCAA's quadrants are all road games, at Oregon, Oregon State and Arizona. (updated: 2/7)
+On the season as a whole, UW's best wins in terms of the NCAA's quadrants are all road games, at Oregon, Oregon State and Arizona. (updated: 2/7)

 Work to do